 In the nannofossil-bearing mud and sand cores in Unit I, both the intensity of NRM and magnetic susceptibility increase steadily downhole (Fig. F7).
 Numerous volcanic ash and sand layers in Unit II have relatively high concentrations of magnetic minerals, causing relatively high NRM intensity (average 15 mA/m) and magnetic susceptibility (~190 × 10-3 SI units).
-The mud of Unit III has the lowest NRM intensity (mean ~0.25 mA/m) and magnetic susceptibility (mean ~9 × 10-3 SI units).
+The mud of Unit III has the lowest NRM intensity (mean ~0.25 mA/m) and magnetic susceptibility (mean ~9 × 10-3 SI units) at Site C0007.
 Poor recovery of underthrust trench wedge type sand and rocks in Unit IV limits paleomagnetic work, although a few pass-through magnetic susceptibility measurements indicate relatively high susceptibility values.

-Pore water analyses indicate that sulfate reduction is relatively rapid in the upper ~20 m of the sediment section of Hole C0007C; however, sulfate never reaches depletion and remains ~8-14mM to the bottom of the hole.
-In Hole C0007D, sulfate is totally depleted at the start of coring (175 m CSF) with only localized horizons of elevated sulfate.
-This behavior suggests that the rate of sulfate reduction changes between Holes C0007C and C0007D.
+Pore water analyses indicate that sulfate reduction is relatively rapid in the upper ~20 m of the sediment section of Hole C0007C; however, sulfate never reaches depletion and remains ~8-14 mM to the bottom of the hole.
+In Hole C0007D, sulfate was totally depleted at the start of coring (175 m CSF) with only localized horizons of elevated sulfate.
 In Hole C0007D, there is evidence of gas hydrate occurrence at ~325 m CSF where Cl values are ~10% less than modern seawater and dilution is also observed in the other major ions (Fig. F7).

-Within Unit III, Ca, H4SiO4, Li, and Mn concentrations increase and Cl, alkalinity, Ba, K, and B concentrations decrease.
+Within Unit III, Ca, H_4SiO_4 , Li, and Mn concentrations increase and Cl, alkalinity, Ba, K, and B concentrations decrease.
 The maxima and minima coincide with the deepest of three fault zones observed in cores from this site (400-420 m CSF).
-The pore fluid concentrations reverse below 420 mbsf in the lowermost 1-3 samples at this site.
-There pore water chemical changes within Unit III could result from diagenetic changes associated with sediment composition above or from fluid flow within the fault zone.
+Pore fluid concentration reverses below 420 mbsf in the lowermost 1-3 samples at this site.
+Pore water chemical changes within Unit III could result from diagenetic changes associated with sediment composition or reflect communication with fluid of a different composition below.

-In Hole C0007C, methane concentrations increase with depth but remain low (<50 μ M).
-The concentration of methane increases from the beginning of coring at 175 m CSF to a maximum of 5.3 mM at ~230 m CSF and decreases below 230 m CSF (Fig. F7).
+In Hole C0007C, methane concentration increases with depth but remains low (<50 μM).
+Methane concentration increases from the beginning of coring at 175 m CSF to a maximum of 5.3 mM at ~230 m CSF and decreases below 230 m CSF (Fig. F7).
 Further light hydrocarbons were only detected in one sample in Hole C0007C, and ethane is very low in Hole C0007D.
 The methane to ethane ratio indicates a biogenic origin.
 The amount of calcite is generally very low; the highest values in Hole C0007C (up to ~5 wt%) are observed in Unit I sediments and at ~82 m CSF.
 At this depth, the highest TOC content (~0.7 wt%) was found for this site.
 A slight enrichment of TS was found in Unit I at ~6 m CSF.
-In Hole C0007D, the calcite concentration increases with depth and shows higher amounts below 300 m CSF.
+In Hole C0007D, calcite concentration increases with depth and shows higher amounts below 300 m CSF.
 The TOC content remains low throughout the sediment column and the C/N ratio indicates marine origin of the organic matter.
 Except for a peak at ~190 m CSF, TS is low and only increases slightly below ~360 m CSF in Unit III.